fyusuf-a/ft_transcendence/README.md

 # ft_transcendence

 ## Requirements
+- `git` and `git-lfs`
-- Docker
+- `docker` and `docker-compose`

 ## Getting Started
-### Clone the repository.
+1. Clone the repository.
 ```
 git clone https://github.com/fyusuf-a/ft_transcendence.git && cd ft_transcendence
 ```

+2. Create an application on the 42 intra with the redirect URI set to `http://localhost:8080/auth/callback`

-### Create the `.env` file
+3. Create the `.env` file:
-The [.env.example](https://github.com/fyusuf-a/ft_transcendence/blob/master/.env.example) file shows the required variables to set before starting the containers
 ```
 cp .env.example .env
 ```
-Copy the example file into `.env` and supply any missing values
+Fill the values in the `.env` with the help of the [information below](#.env-file).

-### Build and Start the containers
+4. Build and Start the containers
 ```
 docker-compose up --build
 ```